ito-takuya/ito-takuya.github.io/_pages/about.md

 ## Education

-PhD in Neuroscience (2015-present; in progress), Rutgers University
+PhD (2015-present; in progress) in Neuroscience, Rutgers University

-BA in Mathematics, Philosophy-Neuroscience-Psychology; Minor in Computer Science (2013), Washington University in St. Louis
+BA (2013) in Mathematics, Philosophy-Neuroscience-Psychology; Minor in Computer Science, Washington University in St. Louis